Yurij-/UbuntuPaste/README.md

 UbuntuPaste
 ===========

-A command line interface for [Ubuntupaste](http://paste.ubuntu.com)
+A command line interface for [Ubuntu Pastebin](http://paste.ubuntu.com)

 This is a very small gadget I developed for myself when I'm working under SSH on the server.
 This made sharing small config